InternLM/InternLM/doc/train_performance.md

 - TGS: Tokens per GPU per Second

-- Global Bsz: The totoal number of processed tokens with all GPUs in a step
+- Global Bsz: The total number of processed tokens with all GPUs in a step

 | TP | Zero1 | Pack Sample Into One | Activation Ckpt | GPU Num | Seq Len | Micro Bsz | Micro Num | Global Bsz | TGS | TFLOPS |
 |-|-|-|-|-|-|-|-|-|-|-|